pyeventsourcing/esdbclient/README.md

 the position in the stream from which to start reading.
 This argument is `None` by default, which means the stream will be read either from the start of the stream (the default behaviour), or from the end of the stream if `backwards` is `True`.
-When reading a stream from a specified position in the stream, the recorded event at that position WILL be included, both when reading forwards from that position, and when reading backwards from that position.
+When reading a stream from a specific position in the stream, the recorded event at that position WILL be included, both when reading forwards from that position, and when reading backwards from that position.